emifos/Project-exam-1/README.md

 On main.js, I have the function updateCartCount, I have used this video for inspiration [Youtube - Shopping Cart Tutorial](https://www.youtube.com/watch?v=gXWohFYrI0M) as well as ChatGpt for gudiance.

+Token storage and logout function inspired by [MDN - Using thw web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) as well as ChatGpt for guidance.

 ### Images

 Klarna Logo: